datacoves/docs/docs/reference/datacoves/sla.md

 Datacoves maintains a status page at the following URL: https://status.datacoves.com/

-We are pro-active in our approach to support, and we notify all applicable customer Slack support channels when there is a notification regarding an upgrade, outage, or other item that may impact a customer's usage of the system.
+We are pro-active in our approach to support and we notify all applicable customer Slack support channels when there is a notification regarding an upgrade, outage, or other item that may impact a customer's usage of the system.

 ## Requesting Support